 ACCT 350 INCOME TAX I presents the history of federal income taxation and covers the taxation of personal income.
 Emphasis is focused on the determination of gross income, adjusted gross income, deductions, credits, and consequences of property transactions.
 Tax policies and procedures reviewed relate to the Internal Revenue Code and interpretations of the Internal Revenue Service.
 Prerequisite: ACCT 311.
-3 credits, 16 weeks.
+3 credits.

 ACCT 360 INCOME TAX II studies partnership, fiduciary, and corporation income tax laws for proper treatment of various types of income, deductions, the consequences of ownership interests, and the application of various rates to taxable situations.
-Covers the administrative procedures for protests, refunds, and gift-estate taxes.
-This course is not required for the B.S., but is required for those who go on to complete 150 credit hours for the CPA exam.
+Covers the administrative procedures for protests, refunds, and giftestate taxes.
 Prerequisite: ACCT 350.
-3 credits, 16 weeks.
+3 credits.